 Training methodology

-In most of the cases, DPAs and stakeholder are convinced that their current training methodology will prove adequate also for further training.
+In most of the cases, DPAs and stakeholders are convinced that their current training methodology will prove adequate also for further training.
 Nonetheless, though the majority of stakeholders, both DPA and non-DPA, are convinced that face-to-face classes are still the most effective way to convey knowledge, they also provided several examples of innovative and alternative training, both as a wish for the consortium to explore these areas and as an ambition for them to realise these trainings in the future.
 They mentioned webinars, online platforms, video series (especially with operative content and practical examples), live-chats, case studies, and Q&A sessions.
 In nearly all cases, DPAs and other stakeholders strongly wished future training schemes to have a practical approach with examples, case studies and simulations, templates, and checklists.

 With regard to the audience for these trainings, DPAs expressed the belief that a sector-based approach would be preferable to the more common topic-based approach that currently dominates.